Description

 gem install praxis

-# Generate a praxis application named my-app in ./my-app
+# Generate and bundle a praxis application named my-app in ./my-app

 # Run it!